Updated: 16 September 2025

 3. Check rebuilding costs

-Also make sure that your customers sums insured for buildings is based on the cost of rebuilding the property and not the market value.
+It is also important to make sure that your customers sums insured for buildings is based on the cost of rebuilding the property and not the market value.
 This may include cost of materials, labour costs, professional fees and site clearance.
-A recent Allianz survey* showed that nearly half of SMEs didn’t use a professionally qualified valuation to calculate the rebuild value of their business property.
+A recent Allianz survey* showed that 41% of SMEs didn’t use a professionally qualified valuation to calculate the rebuild value of their business property.

 4. Got everything covered?